ikhsannur1996/basic-airflow/README.md

 # Define a Python function to print "Hello, World!"
 def print_hello():
     print("Hello, World!")

+# Default arguments
+    default_args={
+    'owner': 'airflow',
+    'email': 'airflow@example.com',
+    'retries': 3,  # Number of retries for failed tasks 'retry_delay': timedelta(minutes=5),  # Delay between retries
+    'depends_on_past': False,  # Set to True to consider past runs when determining if a DAG should be triggered 'wait_for_downstream': False,  # Set to True to wait for all immediate downstream tasks to finish before marking the current task as complete
+    'email_on_failure': True,  # Set to False to disable email notifications on task failure 'email_on_retry': True,  # Set to False to disable email notifications on task retries 'execution_timeout': timedelta(hours=1),  # Time limit for task execution 'sla': timedelta(hours=2)  # Service Level Agreement for task execution }

 # Define the DAG
 dag = DAG(